streamthoughts/kafka-connect-file-pulse/README.md

 ## 🚀 Key Features Overview

-Connect FilePulse provides a set of built-in features for streaming local files into Kafka.
+Connect FilePulse provides a set of built-in features for streaming files from multiple filesystems into Kafka.
 This includes, among other things:

 * Support for recursive scanning of local directories.
-* Reading and writing files into Kafka line by line.
+* Support for reading files from Amazon S3, Azure Storage and Google Cloud Storage.
 * Support multiple input file formats (e.g: CSV, JSON, AVRO, XML).
+* Support for Grok expressions.
 * Parsing and transforming data using built-in or custom processing filters.
 * Error handler definition
 * Monitoring files while they are being written into Kafka